TomBursch/kitchenowl/docs/self-hosting/index.md

   kitchenowl_data:
 ```
 2. Change the default value for `JWT_SECRET_KEY`
-3. If you change the container names, want to use PostgreSQL, or want to set other settings take a look at the [advanced](advanced.md) options
+3. If you want to use PostgreSQL, use separate containers for front and backend, or want to set other settings take a look at the [advanced](advanced.md) options
 4. Run `docker compose up -d`

 !!! danger "Important"